mitsu3s/placekeeper/README.md

 Running the application locally requires a description of the mail server in the .env file, which is not included here for security reasons.

-Currently, deployed applications are not working properly due to PlanetScale's change to pay-as-you-go.
+Currently, deployed applications are not working properly due to PlanetScale's change to a pay-as-you-go system.
-We apologize for the inconvenience until the migration to other database services is complete.
+We apologize for the inconvenience until the migration to TiDB is complete.

 Therefore, if you are considering running the application or have any problems, please contact me at the email address listed on my GitHub.
 (It may take a few days to contact you.
 Please understand.)